This website is an exploration of the history of money and considers the lessons that today’s investors can learn from the past.

-We are living through an unprecedented period in human financial history.
+We are living through a unique period in human financial and monetary history.

 You need to be able to protect your portfolio with a good defense and earn a real rate of return above the rate of inflation with a good offense.